-10DLC (stands for 10-digit long code) is the new standard for business text messaging with a local 10-digit phone number.
+10DLC (stands for 10-digit long code) is the new standard for business text messaging with a local 10-digit phone number in the United States.
 Carriers like AT&T, Verizon, and T-Mobile have all rolled out their versions of 10DLC.

 With 2020 also being an election year, text messaging became not only a necessary channel for SMBs (small to medium-sized businesses), but also a major route for political engagement.
 Of course, spammers have been busy as well.
 The downstream carriers tried increasing spam filtering of messages to protect consumers which many SendHub customers experienced, resulting in many essential and legitimate A2P messages relating to healthcare, education, transportation, recruiting/hiring, and other important messages from reaching their intended audiences.